 Attribute (use one)

-For MENTAL DEFENSE use the highest of INT, LOG, and WIL.
+For MENTAL DEFENSE use the highest of CHA and WIL.
+This is used for most social and many psionic and magical attacks agianst the mind.

 Skill (use one)